Angel L. Lugo

 Selected as a New York City Mayor’s Cup All-Star in 2012 prior to his collegiate career, Diego went on to play first base and outfield for the Hofstra University Pride and the Queens College Knights.
 Serving as team captain during his tenure at Queens, Diego was selected as a North Atlantic Collegiate Baseball League (NACBL) All-Star in 2015, the same season he led the Knights in extra-base hits and RBI.

-Currently coaching for the Cadets, Diego also serves as the Assistant Director of Player Development for the CPDA.
+Currently coaching for 5 Star National Metro, Diego also serves as the Assistant Director of Player Development for the CPDA.
 Diego holds a Coaches Certification with USA Baseball, and is a member of the American Baseball Coaches Association (ABCA).